ShinobiOtaku/FunctionalDotNet/README.md

 ### Apply

-Applies a single value to the function, returning a new function with one less parameter.
+Applies a single value to a lifted function, returning a new function with fewer parameters.

 ```csharp
 var divideByTwo = Result